spacetelescope/JWSTUserTraining2016/README.md

 ## Installation/Setup

+This will be an interactive workshop so be sure to come with a laptop prepared to try out some of the tools that will be discussed and demoed.

 First, download this repository by either doing:

     git clone http://github.com/spacetelescope/JWSTUserTraining2016.git

 or by downloading and expanding [this](https://github.com/spacetelescope/JWSTUserTraining2016/archive/master.zip) file.
 Then, cd into the ``JWSTUserTraining2016`` directory.

-This will be an interactive workshop so be sure to come with a laptop prepared to try out some of the tools that will be discussed and demoed.
-Before arriving at the workshop next week, we ask that you install the the Anaconda distribution for Python 3.5, which we have packaged along with some additional software.
+If you don't already have Anaconda installed, install the the Anaconda distribution for Python 3.5, which we have packaged along with some additional software.
 Downloads for Mac and Linux can be found at:

 * http://ssb.stsci.edu/conda/installers/AstroConda-1.0.2-Linux-x86_64.sh
 * http://ssb.stsci.edu/conda/installers/AstroConda-1.0.2-MacOSX-x86_64.sh

+**Note:** please do this ahead of the workshop if possible

 These include both Anaconda and the AstroConda software repository, which contains additional tools that will be shown at the workshop.